How to Fix “Error Code: BLZBNTBGS8000001C” on Battle.Net?

 Uninstalling Battle.Net

-4. After the uninstallation is complete, go to the Blizzard official site and download the Battle.net Desktop App installation, in case you don’t have it.
+4. When the uninstall process finishes, go to the Blizzard official website and download the latest Battle.net Desktop App installer.

 Reinstalling the Battle.Net application

-5. Install the launcher and sign in to your account, then test it to see if the BLZBNTBGS8000001C error still appears.
+5. Install the launcher, sign in to your account, and check if the BLZBNTBGS8000001C error is gone.

 ABOUT THE AUTHOR